Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, while memory care in Pearl City, Hawaii, is on the higher end of the spectrum compared to other parts of the U.S., it is generally in line with nearby areas in Hawaii.
 However, those seeking more affordable options might consider other cities in Hawaii, where costs may be lower.

-Pearl City Nursing Home enables older adults to receive memory care in Pearl City, Hawaii.
-It can provide accommodations to no more than 122 Honolulu county residents at a time.
-It offers amenities such as faith-based services, caregiving staff trained specifically for dementia and on-site occupational and physical therapy services and is situated at 919 Lehua Avenue, in 96782 zip code area inside Honolulu county.
-Pearl City Nursing Home is officially licensed in Hawaii to provide memory care, with license # 125043.
+The Plaza At Pearl City provides Alzheimer’s care in Pearl City, Hawaii.
+It can accommodate no more than 158 seniors at a time.
+It offers amenities such as care focused on residents’ abilities, caregiving staff trained for Alzheimer’s care and high caregiver to resident ratio and is situated at 1048 Kuala Street, in 96701 zip code area in Oahu county.
+The Plaza At Pearl City is duly licensed in Hawaii to provide assisted living and memory care, with license # #18-ALF.

 In Pearl City, Hawaii, as in the rest of the United States, Medicare offers limited coverage when it comes to paying for memory care services.
 Memory care typically involves specialized care for individuals with Alzheimer’s disease, dementia, or other cognitive impairments, and it is usually provided in a facility such as a nursing home or an assisted living center with a dedicated memory care unit.